hegemcode/PuzzleSolver/README.md

 <h2><strong>PuzzleSolver</strong></h2>
 <p> <strong>PuzzleSolver</strong> is a program that contains 3 different <i>heuristic algorithms</i> with a common goal of solving some puzzles.
 </p>
-<p> The puzzle is a 4x4 board with numbers with non repetible numbers from 1 to 14.
-The goal is simple, sort the numbers at the board!
-There are also two '0' numbers which represents where can you move the other numbers, they work like blank gaps.
-(Last 2 numbers of the board must the the 0).
+<p> The puzzle is a 4x4 board with non repetible numbers from 1 to 14.
+The goal is simple, sort the numbers on the board!
+There are also two '0's which represent where can you move the other numbers, they work like blank gaps.
+(Last 2 numbers of the board must the the two 0s).
 </p>
 <p> The solution is provided in the form of an array following a sequence of a number followed by its movement (<strong>N</strong> North, <strong>S</strong> South, <strong>E</strong> East, <strong>O</strong> West)
 </p>